- No products in the cart.

-+ Make sure your batting and backing are at least 8″ longer and 8″ wider than your quilt top.
++ Your batting and backing need to be at least 8″ longer and 8″ wider than your quilt top.
 Larger is okay.
-This allows for 4″ on each of the four sides when its on the frame (see image above).
+(This is 4″ wider than the quilt top on all 4 sides)

 + Label the top of your quilt top AND backing.

-+ Do not pin or baste your layers together.
++ Do not pin or baste your layers together before sending.
 The top and backing will be loaded independently onto the frame.